This is a time of year when families and friends come together for fun.

 The Centers for Disease Control and Prevention estimates that, each year, 48 million – or 1 in 6 – Americans get sick from a foodborne illness.
 Of those, 128,000 are hospitalized and 3,000 die.
-Follow these eight basic food safety steps to make sure you and your guests enjoy the holiday season.
+Follow these eight basic food safety steps to make sure you and your guests enjoy the festivities.
 Additional tips and other resources can be found at Foodsafety.gov.

 - Wash your hands, not the turkey.
 Use soap and warm water to thoroughly wash your hands for at least 20 seconds before and after handling food.
 Take care to wash between your fingers, at the nail beds, and up your wrists.
 Wash your hands after handling raw meat or eggs, or unwashed vegetables.
 Hand sanitizer is not a substitute for hand washing.
 Do not wash your turkey before you prepare it.
 Doing so could spread harmful bacteria.
 Instead, pat it with paper towels and then throw the towels away.